sparkfun/SparkFun_RTK_LoRa_Firmware/README.md

 The LoRa firmware was developed for us by Jay Bu and colleagues at Limosa.
 Thank you Jay.

+## Change Log

-SparkFun have tweaked it a little to:
+SparkFun have tweaked the original Limosa firmware a little to:

 * Allow both UART1 and UART2 to be used as the data port
     * On Torch: UART2 acts as a combined control and data port